Arm-Examples/Safety-Example-STM32/README.md

 ## Examples description

-The examples can be explored using the [Keil MDK Community edition](https://www.keil.arm.com/keil-mdk/#mdk-v6-editions) that is free-to-use for training and evaluation.
+The examples can be explored using the [Keil MDK-Community edition](https://www.keil.arm.com/mdk-community/) that is free-to-use for training and evaluation.
 For evaluation purposes, the open-source variant of [Keil RTX](https://developer.arm.com/Tools%20and%20Software/Keil%20MDK/RTX5%20RTOS) is used which offers the similar features as the commercial, safety-certified